- 1 1 yellow onionyellow onions

 - 15 oz.
 400 g crushed tomatoes

 - 2½ - 3 cups 600 - 700 ml water

 - 1½ teaspoons 1½ teaspoons red wine vinegar

 - 1 cup 240 ml sour cream or mayonnaise

 - Peel and chop the vegetables finely.

-- Increase the heat and bring the soup to a boil and let simmer for 10 minutes.
+- Increase the heat and bring the soup to a light boil.
+Let simmer for 10 minutes.

-- Add more water and some vinegar before serving.
+- Add remaining water and vinegar before serving.

 - Serve with finely chopped parsley and dollop of sour cream or mayonnaise.

 Lamb really is the star of this soup, but if you’re not a fan—or you don’t have any on hand—try any ground meat you like.
 Beef is nice and hearty, with a subtler flavor than lamb, while ground chicken or turkey lend a milder flavor.
 And remember, almost all soups develop even more flavor after a day or two, so go ahead a make it ahead of time.
 You can get an even richer, more complex flavor by sautéing in half butter and half olive oil.